Key Points:

 In addition to stops along The Strip and on Fremont Street, the route also offers stops at tourist hotspots like The Arts District, the Pawn Stars Pawn Shop, the North & South Premium Outlets, and the “Welcome to Fabulous Las Vegas” sign.

-Below are a number of notable stops along the Deuce bus route, both northbound and southbound.
+Below are several notable stops along the Deuce bus route, both northbound and southbound.
 The full deuce bus route and list of stops is viewable, here.

 Notable Northbound Deuce Stops: